kubernetes/enhancements/keps/sig-storage/2639-secret-protection/README.md

 ### Scalability
 ###### Will enabling / using this feature result in any new API calls?

-- API call type: Update Secret, List Pod/PV/Snapshot, Get PVC/SC
+- API call type: Update Secret, List Pod/PV/VolumeSnapshot, and Get PVC/SC
 - estimated throughput: TBD
-- originating component: secret-protection-controller
+- originating component: secret-protection-controller and secret-protection-volumesnapshot-controller
-- API calls are triggered by changes of secrets, Pod, PV, Snapshot
+- API calls are triggered by changes of secrets, Pod, PV, VolumeSnapshot

 ###### Will enabling / using this feature result in introducing new API types?